AlSch092/UltimateAntiCheat/README.md

 - Encrypted Shellcode payload execution
 - Data obfuscation via templated type class
 - VTable hooking (code must be fixed)
-- Blocks DLL & symbol enumeration within certain tools such as Cheat Engine (modules will show up as undefined or unknown, making it more difficult to manually inspect)
+- Blocks DLL & symbol enumeration within certain tools such as Cheat Engine

 ## Requirements
 - For remapping to work in this project, /O2 must be enabled for optimization.
 Choosing other options might cause the program to throw exceptions.